abraunegg/onedrive/docs/usage.md

 To change this location, the application configuration option 'sync_dir' is used to specify a new local directory where your Microsoft OneDrive data should be stored.

+> [!IMPORTANT]
-**Critical Advisory:** Please be aware that if you designate a network mount point (such as NFS, Windows Network Share, or Samba Network Share) as your `sync_dir`, this setup inherently lacks 'inotify' support.
+>  Please be aware that if you designate a network mount point (such as NFS, Windows Network Share, or Samba Network Share) as your `sync_dir`, this setup inherently lacks 'inotify' support.
 Support for 'inotify' is essential for real-time tracking of file changes, which means that the client's 'Monitor Mode' cannot immediately detect changes in files located on these network shares.
 Instead, synchronisation between your local filesystem and Microsoft OneDrive will occur at intervals specified by the `monitor_interval` setting.
 This limitation regarding 'inotify' support on network mount points like NFS or Samba is beyond the control of this client.

 ### How to change what file and directory permissions are assigned to data that is downloaded from Microsoft OneDrive?
 The following are the application default permissions for any new directory or file that is created locally when downloaded from Microsoft OneDrive: